alex-gutev/static-dispatch/README.md

-Static-Dispatch does not use a custom generic function metaclass thus generic functions are identical to standard common lisp generic function, and hence the usual optimizations are performed, unless an `INLINE` declaration is in place.
+Static-Dispatch does not use a custom generic function metaclass thus generic functions are identical to standard common lisp generic functions, and hence the usual optimizations are performed, unless an `INLINE` declaration is in place.
 This only matters when generic functions are not inlined, however the goal of this library is to provide generic function inlining as an optimization for cases where